learningequality/studio/docs/add_content.rst

       Topic > Sub-topic > Resource structure of the Khan Academy Math channel.

 There is no inherent restriction on the depth of topic trees or the number of resources that you can place in a channel.
-However, you should take into consideration the intended learning pathway and user experience for when the channel will be imported in Kolibri, and try to build your topic tree so that learners do not need to click through long series of subfolders to arrive to the desired learning resource.
+However, you should take into consideration the intended learning pathway and user experience once channel is imported in Kolibri, and try to build your topic tree so that learners do not need to click through long series of subfolders to arrive to the desired learning resource.

 .. _edit_content_tools: